Cults, Heresies, and Heterodoxies

 Thus some beliefs may be incorrect, but are not crucial to being a true Christian.
 Our plea is that we need to be most charitable to our Christian brothers as regards to these issues.
 Let's show unity, melting down the denominational barriers, going arm and arm to proclaim the gospel!
 We can debate these issues and others vigorously without dividing over them.

 But, outside of the above listed areas are certain concepts—such as the nature of man (his sinfulness), the nature of God (his holiness), the divinity of Christ, the uniqueness of Christ, and the authority of Scripture—that should not be compromised.
-The central issue for Christianity is that salvation has been attained for all who believe on Jesus.
-Since salvation is by grace through faith alone, it is crucial to have a correct understanding of the object of that faith.
+The central issue of Christianity is that salvation has been attained for all who believe on Jesus.
+Since salvation is by grace through faith, it is crucial to have a correct understanding of the object of that faith.

 May we here offer a somewhat broader view of who is a Christian.
 This view is similar to those offered by the founders of the Restoration Movement in the early 1800's—Alexander Campbell and Barton Stone.